Go beyond the gates: 10 free or almost free must-dos in Quebec City

 Plains of Abraham

 Walk (or snowshoe or ski) in the footsteps of the soldiers who fought the battle that shaped modern Canada.
 The Plains of Abraham, overseen by the National Battlefields Commission, are now a vast and well-maintained public park.
 In winter, you can ski or snowshoe through the park, either with your own equipment (free) or with rented equipment (available onsite, $$).
 Bring your skates and check out the floodlit outdoor skating oval.
-If you prefer watching, elite skiers and speed skaters will take over the plains from February 24 to 25 as part of the ITU Winter Triathlon.
+If you prefer watching, elite skiers and speed skaters will take over the plains on February 23 as part of the ITU Winter Triathlon.
 Dress warmly and come cheer on the athletes at this free public event.